Winners Summary

 What online stock broker has the cheapest share trading fees in Australia?

+Social trading leader eToro currently offers $0/share trading and no recurring account fees.
 It's hard to beat free.
-Social trading leader eToro currently offers $0/share trading and no recurring account fees.
 Interactive Brokers is also a low-cost broker with comprehensive trading tools and a wide choice of trading platforms.

 What Australian stock brokers offer forex trading?